jordandsnyder/oldwebsite/blog.md

 permalink: /blog/
 ---

 This is my blog.
-It will discuss my experiences in Alaska, and other topics including but not limited to programming, coding, and other topics.
+It will discuss my experiences including but not limited to programming, coding, and other topics.

 <ul class="listing">
 {% for post in site.posts %}